DuendeSoftware/products/identity-server/templates/src/IdentityServer/Readme.md

 Log.Information("Done seeding database.");
 ```

-After launching the web application, you can log in using the following credentials:
+You can now log in with one of the pre-configured test users found in the `TestUsers.cs` file:

 | User  | Password |
 |-------|----------|